MinhDuyNguyen2812/Bio/README.md

 ## Hei

-I'm a student from Vietnam, study in Finland.
-My major is Industrial Information Technology
+I'm a student from Vietnam, and I'm currently learing in Finland at LAB University of Applied Science.
+My major is Industrial Information Technology.